linux-china/task-keeper/README.md

 Task Keeper will try to find Java from `$HOME/.jbang/cache/jdk` or `$HOME/.sdkman/candidates/java/`.

+### Node.js

+`.node-version` is used for Node.js version management, and values as following:

+* 18: match major version of Node.js
+* 16.16.0: match version of Node.js

+Task Keeper will try to find Node from `$HOME/.nvm/versions/node` or `$HOME/.volta/tools/image/node`.

 # References

 * The Ultimate Guide to Gemfile and